jacobwilliams/quadpack/README.md

 * It has been converted from FORTRAN 77 fixed form to modern free form syntax.
 This includes elimination of most GOTOs and other obsolescent language features.
 * It is now a single stand-alone module, and has no dependencies on any other code from SLATEC or LINPACK.
-* The SLATEC docstrings have been converted to [Ford](https://github.com/Fortran-FOSS-Programmers/ford) style, which allows for auto-generation of the API docs.
+* The SLATEC docstrings have been converted to [Ford](https://github.com/Fortran-FOSS-Programmers/ford) style, which allows for auto-generation of the [API docs](https://jacobwilliams.github.io/quadpack/).
 * Some typos have been corrected in the comments.
 * General code cleanup and formatting.
-* Added automated unit test in GitHub CI.
+* Added automated unit testing in GitHub CI.
 * The separate routines for single and double precision versions have been eliminated.
 The module uses double precision (`real64`) variables by default.
 However, it can be instantiated to use any real kind.
 For example, to create a single precision version using some preprocessing trickery:

   ```fortran